 Our leadership is carefully and continually monitoring this situation.
 As more information develops, we will be in contact through email, phone tree, local news stations, our Facebook page, and at .
 Please know, we are committed to doing everything we can to create a safe environment for our church family and the surrounding community.

 Below we have composed a list of frequently asked questions to communicate our plan for moving forward during COVID-19.
 If you have any other questions, please reach out by email to email@example.com or by calling the church office at (336) 924-2178.

 Is Beck’s gathering corporately this Sunday?

-While we are not gathering for congregational worship, we do encourage you to set aside time in your home to worship through song, prayer, and engaging with God’s Word – either individually, with family, with a small group friends, or as a Sunday School Class.
+If you do not feel comfortable gathering for congregational worship, we encourage you to set aside time in your home to worship through song, prayer, and engaging with God’s Word – either individually, with family, with a small group friends, or as a Sunday School Class.

 To aid you in this, we will make available weekly digital resources to lead you in worship through reflection, song, and preaching.
-They will be available by 8 am on Sunday mornings, and can be found at
+They will be available by 12 pm each Monday, and can be found at

 How can I continue to give to Beck’s without coming in person

 Your giving continues to be an important act of worship and a necessary support for the ministries of the church.
 You can continue to faithfully give through our online giving portal by dropping your offering off at the church office Monday – Thursday between 10am-3pm.

 Or if you prefer to give by mail, Make checks payable to “Beck’s Baptist Church” and mail to: